Panda Bear: New Year, New Bear, and the Stark Reality That We're All Going to Die

 The big thing is a sense of being 20, 21, when I was first here in New York, starting to play shows, starting to tour.
 It felt like this big sort of empty space in front.
 No sense of security or direction really.
 And I was slowly figuring various things out, and kind of deciding how life was gonna go.
 There’s now an overriding sense of safety, which I think creatively gives a lot of flexibility, I guess?
 These songs, with the drum breaks, I feel like there’s a lot of stylistic things that I wouldn’t have felt comfortable with before, or I wouldn’t have known how to use this type of stuff in a way that felt like it was still me doing it and not just some sort of lame copy of something else.
 So I’d attribute that to kind of feeling like I’ve sort of figured out, nailing down “this is how I feel about this,” or closing circles and not having empty threads.
 And that coming from conquering fears I guess, in some ways.
 I mean, I couldn’t say that I’ve figured it all out, I’d say if anything it feels like the only thing I know is that I don’t know.
 That’s also kind of a liberating thing to feel, as well.

 Yeah, man.
 I’m 27.
-The older I get, the more of an idiot I realize I am, but through that I am actually smarter because I’m realizing that I don’t know anything.
+The older I get, the more of an idiot I realise I am, but through that I am actually smarter because I’m realising that I don’t know anything.

 I feel exactly the same way.